-o television to compete for our time, we found plenty interests.
-We all read more that week than we had read during the six months before We each also enjoyed some hobbies we had ignored for ages In addition, my sister a and I both stopped procrastinating with our homework.
+First of all, with no television to compete for our time, we found p of hours for personal interests.
+We all read more that week than we had - during the six months before.
+We each also enjoyed some hobbies we had ignored for ages.
+In addition, my sister and I both stopped procrastinating with our homework.